How to Launch Your First Video Series

 Not everyone has the luxury of a videographer working in their office.
 In fact, very few companies do.
 Therefore, the matter of budget often comes into question during this step.
 But don’t worry, you don’t have to hire an entire team.
 Just one or two professionals, full-time or part-time, can prove invaluable in the long run.

 Everything from having tips on how to increase the video’s production value to mastering the audio side of things can be vitally important.
 The value of such an individual can be visualised by imagining the results without one.
 Imagine spending big money on a documentary series that ends up looking utterly amateur.
 Or recording a series of interviews only to find that the interviewer’s voice lacks any kind of clarity.
-It is a failsafe means of avoiding errors which could otherwise have been easily averted.
+It is a failsafe means of avoiding errors that could otherwise have been easily averted.

 Use a storyboard or concept test

-Once you’ve got your idea and have the right team assembled, its time to better outline what your video series will consist of.
+Once you’ve got your idea and have the right team assembled, it’s time to better outline what your video series will consist of.
 This is a great means of visualising your idea, as well as showing it off to stakeholders.
 There are 2 main ways of doing this in the video industry: storyboards and concept tests.

 Storyboards are a series of sketches that represent what each shot of your video series will consist of.
 Much like an article outline for a writer.
 They depict camera angle, lighting and transitions, as well as the video’s dialogue.
-They allow you to see how it will flow, whether the content to convey what you want it to and how your idea will appear to the fresh eyes of an audience.
+They allow you to see how it will flow, whether the content conveys what you want it to and how your idea will appear to the fresh eyes of an audience.

 In terms of creating a storyboard, it is important to establish a timeline before you dive in.
 Pick out the key scenes that need to stand out, adapt your script to fit in and then get sketching.
 Experts tend to use quite detailed sketches in a storyboard, but don’t fret if your art skills are sub-par.
 As long as you can display your idea effectively, then a simple stick man drawing can also do the trick.
 Storyboards are a means of laying out your plan before you splash the cash on producing it.

 Concept tests have a similar purpose to storyboards but delve deeper into the matter.
 They create a sample of your video content on film rather than paper.
 Consisting of a short video clip, a concept test is much like a series pilot episode but far shorter.
 They allow the creator a glimpse at their idea in the flesh.
-They help decide whether every element of the series will work, from on screen chemistry to the style in which it will be shot.
+They help decide whether every element of the series will work, from on-screen chemistry to the style in which it will be shot.

 For more information on how concept tests work and what they can offer, read our Concept Testing Blog.